function-gallery/function-template/README.md

   FN.I(a,b)    :Random Intiger:   output a whole number in the range a to b FN.B(b)      :Random Boolean:   chance of returning true, where b is a percentage in range 0 to 1

-- Use seedhash S(n, min, max) - generates an intiger tightly based on the seed, where n can be any number, and the output is an initiger between min and max
+- Use long number seedhash S(n, min, max) - generates an intiger tightly based on the seed, where n can be any number, and the output is an initiger between min and max

 ## Attributes
 To include attributes and rarities in your project, simply add this function: